 I would happily use parts from the first two but not the third unless it was something cosmetic and not mechanical.

-well obviosuly as model gets older i guess the develpment slows/stops BUT quality can still differ, ie a fuel Filter from Mercedes it made to the specs or mercedes, yet a bosch fiter maybe made from generic parts
+Personally I find that really hard to believe.
+MB do not deisgn filters - they buy filters in to a certain spec - same with lots of parts like electrric motors etc. If the part has a Bosch p/n on it and an equivalent MB p/n then those two items will be the same quality.well obviosuly as model gets older i guess the develpment slows/stops BUT quality can still differ, ie a fuel Filter from Mercedes it made to the specs or mercedes, yet a bosch fiter maybe made from generic parts

 We looked at a bosch fuel filter as avaible via factoers and a Mercedes Bosch one and they worlds apart in design etc and back up offered, the warranty given by mercedes far exceeds what you would get out side of mercedes.

-A number of years ago , MB revised the design of screw-on oil filters as used in W124 and similar models - the new filter being about half the capacity of the old one .
+Land Rover did the same their oil filter for the 200Tdi diesel.
+I was suspicious, and bought Crosland thereafter....A number of years ago , MB revised the design of screw-on oil filters as used in W124 and similar models - the new filter being about half the capacity of the old one .